Home // Sarasota Divorce Attorney

 In rare cases, parents can agree to deviate from the state’s calculations.
 Don’t hesitate to talk with Michael Fayard about how support is calculated.

-There are many benefits to hiring a Sarasota divorce lawyer to help you through this process.
+There are many benefits to hiring a Sarasota divorce attorney to help you through this process.
 But it’s important to prepare for divorce before you hire a lawyer and file.
+We have noted a variety of tips and divorce mistakes to avoid when going through a divorce.

 Here’s some advice you can implement immediately: